-- Fact: The Environmental Protection Agency (EPA) revealed that chemicals in household cleaners are three times more likely to cause cancer than air pollution, according to 2012 study in the Journal Sentinel.
+- Fact: The Environmental Protection Agency revealed that chemicals in household cleaners are three times more likely to cause cancer than air pollution, according to a 2012 study in the Journal Sentinel.

 Hidden Toxins: For Your Eyes Only

 But, the toxic buck doesn’t stop there.
-It turns out; we have a few moles within the cleaning products industry.
-With lax legislation on testing and labeling, it’s no wonder so many of theses suspects have gone undetected for so long.
-Federal law exempts manufacturers from complete labeling of their ingredients as they are protected by their ‘trade secrets.’
-In other words, they can literally hide hundreds of toxic chemicals behind one word – fragrance.
+It turns out we have a few moles within the cleaning products industry.
+With lax legislation on testing and labeling, it’s no wonder so many of these suspects have gone undetected for so long.
+Federal law exempts manufacturers from complete labeling of their ingredients as they are protected by their “trade secrets.”
+For example, they can hide hundreds of toxic chemicals behind one word – fragrance.
 But, that’s not the only sleeper assassin we need to be concerned with.

-The majority of conventional household cleaning brands contain a host of toxic chemicals including: butyl cellosolve, glycol ether, aldehydes, ammonia, chlorine, nonylphenol ethoxylates (NPEs), triclosan, phthalates, 1,4 dioxane, petroleum distillates, caustics, DEA, TEA, hydrochloric acid, petroleum derived surfactants, formaldehyde, sodium hydroxide and sulfuric acid; all of which have detrimental effects on your health and the planet.
-And, yes.
-These products are lined on store shelves ready and waiting for you to purchase them – at your own risk.
+The majority of conventional household cleaning brands contain a host of toxic chemicals including butyl cellosolve, glycol ether, aldehydes, ammonia, chlorine, nonylphenol ethoxylates (NPEs), triclosan, phthalates, 1,4 dioxane, petroleum distillates, caustics, DEA, TEA, hydrochloric acid, petroleum-derived surfactants, formaldehyde, sodium hydroxide, and sulfuric acid; all of which have detrimental effects on your health and the planet.
+And, yes, these products are waiting on store shelves for you to purchase them – at your own risk.

-- Dishwashing liquids – Contains dioxane and disinfectants linked with hormonal and reproductive issues, including solvents and harsh detergents.
+- Dishwashing liquids: Contain dioxane and disinfectants linked with hormonal and reproductive issues, including solvents and harsh detergents.

 - Febreze Air Effects released 89 air contaminants.

-While a green term or leaf is no indication of safety, there are trusted brands like my personal fave who walk the talk, Earth Friendly Cleaning Products.
-Their line of 150 products is made from plants, is 100% biodegradable and recognized as a Safer Choice Formulator by the EPA.
-For many other brands, however, you’ll need to rely – not on Geiger counters or Lektor decoders – but on your own two eyes to decipher labels.
+While a green term or leaf is no indication of safety, there are trusted brands that walk the talk, like my personal fave Ecos (formerly Earth Friendly Products).
+Their products are made from plants, 100% biodegradable, and recognized as a Safer Choice Formulator by the EPA.
+For many other brands, however, you’ll need to rely on – not Geiger counters or Lektor decoders – but your own two eyes to decipher labels.